andywillis/blog/src/data/journal.md

 5. `markdown-it`, which I use to parse the markdown into HTML so I can parse that and get some nice JSON, has different output for an ordered list (`ol`) and an unordered list (`ul`).
 I would have expected them to be the same but MDIT pads the list items with paragraph elements.
 And that meant a little fiddling with my `parse-markdown` tool so it didn't pick up those nested paragraphs and render them.

+6. Added a `markdown-it` plugin for footnotes which, after a little work on my `parse-markdown` tool seems to be working well.

 I'm going to add to my knowledge of both libraries soon with rewrites of my [Walking Journal](https://quiet-douhua-784278.netlify.app/pines-to-fan-bay) as a baseline.
 And then maybe I'll take a look at some web component libraries like Stencil.
 It's turning into quite a fun project.

-[^1]: Turns out that the issue was extra whitespace in the vanilla tag template which could be resolved by adding `trim()`.
+[^1]: Turns out that the issue was extra whitespace in the vanilla tag template which could be resolved by adding `.trim()` to the rendered string.

 ---